Inference acceleration of T5 for large batch size / long sequence length / > large models¶

 In the very specific case of autoregressive languages, things are a bit more complicated.

-implementations of these models, there is a cache
+On most Pytorch implementations of these models, there is a cache of K and V values.

-Let's remind us that in attention blocks, each token is projected on 3 matrices called Query
+Let's remind us that in attention blocks, each token is projected on 3 matrices called Query, Key, and Value.

 Then, those projections will be used to compute a representation of each token which takes into account the information from the related other tokens of the sequence.